 BUY A BIRTH KIT/DONATE SUPPLIES

 If you have had or attended a homebirth, you know that there are certain disposable supplies that are used.
 It can be a financial hardship for families to try to cover $35-$65 for a birth kit + an additional $250+ for a birthing pool and pool supplies if they are planning to labour or give birth in water.
-One of the things Midwife Michele tries to do is provide all their clients with a basic birth kit so that they do not have to gather up the supplies themselves or purchase a pre-assembled kit.
+One of the things Midwife Misha tries to do is provide all their clients with a basic birth kit so that they do not have to gather up the supplies themselves or purchase a pre-assembled kit.
 However, the cost to stock all of the supplies to assemble kits for clients is a lot.
 You can purchase a kit for someone via cash, check, Cash App, Venmo, or Paypal (put BIRTH KIT in your payment memo/comment).
 Alternatively, you can donate any unused supplies from your homebirth or postpartum supplies from your birth centre or hospital birth.

 TIP THE MIDWIFE

-Midwife Michele is a member of the communities that they provide care for and faces some of the same obstacles to accessing appropriate and respectful care, as well as the typical life hurdles of feeding, clothing, and housing themself and their children.
-It is greatly appreciated when people pay gratitude for casual advice Michele's given, care provided at the free clinic, informational or emotionally satisfying blog posts they've written, and for them just existing in the world.
+Midwife Misha is a member of the communities that they provide care for and faces some of the same obstacles to accessing appropriate and respectful care, as well as the typical life hurdles of feeding, clothing, and housing themself and their children.
+It is greatly appreciated when people pay gratitude for casual advice Misha's given, care provided at the free clinic, informational or emotionally satisfying blog posts they've written, and for them just existing in the world.
 Monetary tips via Cash App or Venmo are appreciated, as is dark chocolate, coffee/tea dates, and lunch dates at Pan-Asian joints.

 CASH APP: $midwitchery

 PAYPAL: amethystmidwitchery @ gmail [dot] com